-You create new databases and access existing ones by specifying attributes to the Derby connection URL (see Database connection examples).
+You create new databases and access existing ones by specifying attributes to the Derby connection URL.

 There is no drop database command.
 To drop a database, delete the database directory with operating system commands.
 The database must not be booted when you remove a database.
-You can get a list of booted databases with getPropertyInfo (see Offering Connection Choices to the User).
+You can get a list of booted databases with getPropertyInfo.